BlackBeard085/x1console/README.md

 export PATH="$HOME/.local/share/solana/install/active_release/bin:$PATH"
 ```

 IMPORTANT: Once console has delegated stake and started it will take effect on the following epoch.
-Check logs through option 2 and make sure it is running and check x1val.online to make sure your validator is showing.
+Check logs through option 2 and make sure it is running or downloading a snapshot and check x1val.online to make sure your validator is showing.
 REFRESH YOUR DASH BY PRESSING ENTER WITHOUT CHOOSING AN OPTION, it may take a minute or two for your validator to show active status when the active stake takes effect.
+Very slow snapshot downloads can corrupt the ledger and will continue to show your validator as delinquent even after download has completed and validator has been running for 1 or 2 minutes.
+If this happens stop validator through option 2, remove the ledger through option 7 and start validator again through option 2.

 This option also works as your reset.
 By keeping your original wallets, this will reset your whole validator without deleting your wallets.